michaelahern/wattbox-api/README.md

 - WB-250 Series
 - WB-150 Series

-_Note: This plugin implements the WattBox Integration Protocol used by the above series devices, and does not support WB-700 and WB-300 series devices..._
+_Note: This plugin implements the WattBox Integration Protocol used by the above series devices, which does not support WB-700 and WB-300 series devices..._

 ## Installing